andycranston/setpw/README.md

 # setpw

-The purpose of the `setpw.bat` batch file and supporting Python program `setpw.py` is to set the value of an environment variable with a password.
+The purpose of the `setpw.bat` batch file and supporting `setpw.py` Python program is to set the value of an environment variable with a password.
 To prevent the password being seen the characters in it are NOT displayed as it is typed.
 Instead the '*' character is displayed.
 Also the user has to enter the password twice to help make sure it is correct.

-## Typical usage or setpw
+## Typical usage of setpw

 Here is a typical usage to set the environment variable `PWORD` to the value of a password entered by the user: